 IRN Index = L / ln(P),

 where P is the distinct count of international partners (higher education institutions) and L is the distinct count international locations represented by them.

-This metric considers only sustained partnerships, i.e. those which result in 3 or more joint papers with non-zero citations (excluding self-citations) indexed by Scopus in a five-year period.
+In QS World University Rankings and QS University Rankings by Region, this metric considers only sustained partnerships, i.e. those which result in 3 or more joint papers with non-zero citations (excluding self-citations) indexed by Scopus in a five-year period.

 As in other cases when citations and papers are processed, IRN Index is normalized by our five faculty areas: it is calculated per each of them and then averaged to ensure that the influence of research publishing cultures is equalized across the different faculty areas.
 Also, only relevant paper types are considered and our usual affiliation cap is applied.